A neuropsychologist debunks a popular myth about substance abuse and explains how different personality types dictate certain drug addictions.

 For those battling substance abuse, Cail emphasizes the importance of understanding that addictions are chronic, relapsing conditions.
 “It’s not a failure of someone’s willpower if they relapse,” she explains, “the same way we don’t look at somebody whose cancer comes back after 15 years and ask, ‘What did you do wrong?
 Why did it come back?’”

 “If we could break those associations, we might make a dent in the relapse rates, which for heroin is between 86 and 98 percent.
-If we could make a tiny little dent in that, we could probably help [break the cycle].”
+If we could make a tiny little dent in that, we could probably help the cycle.”